-You’ve likely seen streamers on YouTube or Twitch with growing audiences, but have you considered a dedicated live streaming platform that is entirely your own and can be customized to fit your needs?
+You’ve likely seen streamers on YouTube or Twitch with growing audiences, but have you considered the benefits of live streaming using a dedicated streaming platform that is entirely your own and can be customized to fit your needs?
 Many live streamers today use their streams to play games, host watch parties, or simply have a hang out session with their audience, but live streaming can benefit you in numerous ways.
 These potential benefits are what we’re looking at in this article.
 We’ll be sharing 10 different use cases for streaming to consider and how they could benefit your community.

 Give online support for your business with live streaming

 If you have a product you produce or a store you manage, using a streaming platform can go a long way in providing quality support to your users.
 You can provide visual instructions for users having issues with the setup or use of a specific product.
 You can also regularly host FAQ sessions on how to use your product in order to skip out on any redundancy in support tickets.
 If you have a new product line you’re releasing for example, offering a series of live streams going over product features and giving your customers the convenience to ask any questions about the product they might have could boost sales of the product due to the quick turnaround of information.

 Using product placement, from the perspective of someone who has shopped with you before, and seeing a video with another product in it may give them the final push they needed to make the purchase.
 Offering video and live stream support can more effectively connect you to your target audience by humanizing you in the eyes of your consumers and making you a more trustworthy source for future purchases.

 How live streaming can be used for online support: